tkn-tub/ns3-gym/src/traffic-control/doc/queue-discs.rst

   Ipv{4,6}L3Protocol::AddInterface, which calls TrafficControlLayer::SetupDevice, which \
   creates the queue interface and aggregates it to device.

+* when notified that a netdevice queue interface has been aggregated, traffic control \
-* at initialization time, devices supporting flow control can cache the pointer to the \
+  aware devices can cache the pointer to the \
   netdevice queue interface created by the traffic contol layer into a member variable. \
   Also, multi-queue devices can set the number of device transmission queues and set the \
   select queue callback through the netdevice queue interface